 In 2014, Paula received professional certification in Animal Training and Enrichment, with a specialized certificate in Feline Training and Behavior, from the Animal Behavior Institute.
 She is also certified in Low-Stress Handling for Cats and Dogs (2015-Silver) and in Pet CPR and First Aid.
 Paula holds a master’s degree in education from the University of Colorado at Boulder, and she is currently pursuing a diploma in Feline Behavior Science and Technology from the Companion Animal Sciences Institute (CASI).

-Paula is the chair of the Pet Professional Guild’s (PPG) Cat Committee and a supporting member of the International Association of Animal Behavior Consultants (IAABC).
-She also serves as an advisor to the board for FurBridge, a local animal rescue/community outreach program.
+Paula is the chair of the Pet Professional Guild’s (PPG) Feline Committee, serves on the PPG’s Steering Committee, and is a supporting member of the International Association of Animal Behavior Consultants (IAABC).
 She resides in Ossining, New York, with her husband, Bruce, and five rescued cats.

 LIFELINE Cat Behavior Solutions brings together in one place Paula’s personal and professional skills, her love of cats, and her mission to keep the bond between cat and guardian strong and healthy for the benefit of each.
 This is her passion—a passion she will share with you and your cats.